billpmurphy/hask-archive/README.md

     data.Ordering == d.LT | d.EQ | d.GT & deriving(Read, Show, Eq, Ord, Bounded)
 ```

-We can now use the data constructors defined in a `data` statement to create
+You can now use the data constructors defined in a `data` statement to create
-instances of our new types.
-If our data constructor takes no arguments, we can
+instances of these new types.
+If the data constructor takes no arguments, you
-use it just like a variable.
+can use it just like a variable.

 ```python
 >>> Just(10)